How to Prepare for Your Senior Portrait Session |

 What to wear

 Remember, the most important thing is that you feel comfortable, confident and beautiful in what you wear.
 Just look like your best you!
 Below are just some tips and ideas to help you look your best in photos.
-Implement only as you see fit!
+Implement only as you see fit and always look through your own closet first, which probably has some of your favorite pieces!

 Choose colors that compliment your hair and skin, while also considering the location (you don't want to blend in or clash with the colors there) and the season.
 Consider